Peter Whish-Wilson: Political career

 Whish-Wilson was chosen by the Parliament of Tasmania under section 15 of the Constitution to represent the State in the Senate in 2012.
 He was elected Senator for Tasmania in 2013, with his term beginning on 1 July 2014.
 He was Chair of Committees from 2013 to 2016, and has been a member of various joint, legislation, references, select and statutory committees.
-He currently serves on the Rural and Regional Affairs and Transport references and legislation committees, and since 2022 has been a substitute member of the Environment and Communications references committee.
+He served on the Rural and Regional Affairs and Transport references and legislation committees, and was a substitute member of the Environment and Communications references committee.

-He currently holds the following portfolios for the Australian Greens: Healthy Oceans, Waste and Recycling, and Agriculture.
-He has previously held the portfolios of Treasury, Consumer Affairs, Defence, Veterans Affairs, Small Business and Competition, Finance, Tourism, Trade, Marine (Tasmania), Fisheries, Whaling and Antarctica.
+He held the following portfolios for the Australian Greens: Healthy Oceans, Waste and Recycling, and Agriculture, Treasury, Consumer Affairs, Defence, Veterans Affairs, Small Business and Competition, Finance, Tourism, Trade, Marine (Tasmania), Fisheries, Whaling and Antarctica.

 In September 2023, Whish-Wilson joined a cross-party delegation of Australian MPs to Washington, D.C., to lobby the U.S. Department of Justice to abandon its attempts to extradite Australian publisher Julian Assange from the United Kingdom.
 The other members were Alex Antic, Barnaby Joyce, Monique Ryan, David Shoebridge, and Tony Zappia.

+Whish-Wilson retired from the Senate in August 2026 and was replaced by Vanessa Bleyer.

 Personal life

 Whish-Wilson's brother is the author David Whish-Wilson.
 The Australian classical tubist also named Peter Whish-Wilson is a second cousin.

 He has revealed that he takes medical cannabis as a part of his shingles treatment.